gctools-outilsgc/gcconnex/README.md

 refer to [INSTALL.md](INSTALL.md#configure-plugins) to configure the plugins required by GCconnex.

+Alternatively, you can use the automated install script which will run the regular install as well as installing and rearanging the gcconnex mods:

+    docker exec -it gcconnex_gcconnex_1 php install/cli/docker_installer.php

 ### Docker specific configuration

 On the `Database installation` page, use the following settings: